Build low-latency Vision AI applications using our new open-source Vision AI SDK. ⭐️ on GitHub ->

 4 min read

-6 Jetpack Compose Guidelines to Optimize Your App Performance
+6 Jetpack Compose Best Practices for Optimizing Your App Performance

 Since Google announced Jetpack Compose stable 1.0, many companies are getting started to adopt Jetpack Compose into their projects.
 According to Google’s What developers are saying, Jetpack Compose increases their productivity and code quality.
 Jetpack Compose has a dedicated optimization system but it's essential to understand the rendering mechanism of Jetpack Compose for improving your